coderefinery/coderefinery.org/content/lessons/reusing.md

 the "CodeRefinery" project and your workshop is clear.

 Our lessons are designed to be generic, so that anyone can use them.
-If that isn't the case, help us make them so.
+If that isn't the case, please help us make them so.
 Be aware that our lessons are developed in a very agile manner, so keep up to date with the latest changes.

 **Please let us know if the material is helpful** - it is important for us to know whether this material has impact outside of our workshops.